-A solid educational foundation is an important aspect of any child’s development.
-Family Centers’ Head Start preschools and NAEYC accredited, curriculum based Early Childhood Education programs provide children with the skills they need to succeed in the classroom.
-Along with School Based Health Centers, school-based social work, parental education and adolescent counseling services, Family Centers supports families to ensure their children have the bright beginnings they deserve.
+A solid educational foundation is a crucial aspect of any child’s development.
+Family Centers’ Head Start preschools and NAEYC-accredited, curriculum-based Early Care and Education programs provide children with the skills they need to succeed in the classroom.
+Along with our School Based Health Centers, parent support programs and support for home daycare providers, Family Centers ensures that families have the resources they need to give children the bright beginnings they deserve.

 Care to Care